wesleybertipaglia/java-day/README.md

 npm start
 ```

-Open your browser and go to [http://localhost:4321](http://localhost:4321) to see your Link Hub in action.
+Open your browser and go to [http://localhost:4321](http://localhost:4321) to see the website in action.

 ## 🧞 Commands